mariuzka/Covid19_Sim/README.md

-note: the documentation of this repository is still under
+Note: The documentation of this repository is still under developement

 ## Instructions